-Sometimes the flash devices are called solid-state hard drives, although that term is misleading.
-Unlike a spindled hard disk drive (HDD), an SSD contains no mechanical parts.
-A traditional HDD consists of a spinning disk with a read/write head on a mechanical arm, known as an actuator.
-An SSD, on the other hand, has an array of semiconductor memory organized as a disk drive, using integrated circuits rather than magnetic or optical storage media.
+A solid-state drive (SSD) is a nonvolatile storage device that stores persistent data on solid-state flash memory.
+Solid-state drives actually aren't hard drives in the traditional sense of the term, as there are no moving parts involved.
+A traditional hard disk drive (HDD) consists of a spinning disk with a read/write head on a mechanical arm called an actuator.
+An SSD, on the other hand, has an array of semiconductor memory organized as a disk drive, using integrated circuits (ICs) rather than magnetic or optical storage media.
+An SSD may also be referred to as a solid-state disk.

 SSD form factors